 The Best Free Things to do in Melbourne

 It’s hard to beat the multitude of things you can see and do in Melbourne, and many are for free.
 Here are my hand-picked top 10 free things to do in Melbourne alone.

 Explore the city on the hop-on-hop-off free trams

-If you are travelling alone to Melbourne, this is an excellent way to start your explorations of the city if you are visiting for the first time.
+If you are travelling alone in Melbourne, this is an excellent way to start your city’s explorations if you visit for the first time.
 While volunteers offer these orientation walks for free, you need to book yourself at the visitor’s centre in Federation Square here to secure your place.
 This free walk is on every day, rain or shine, and it is a must-do thing.

 The free guided walk of Fitzroy Gardens is one of the most excellent Melbourne walks.
-They run them every Saturday morning at 10.00 offering an insight into the historic buildings as well as an insight into nature and native wildlife.
+They run them every Saturday morning at 10.00, offering an insight into the historic buildings and insight into nature and native wildlife.
 You can get there from the city with tram 75 or 48.
 And start your visit at the Fitzroy visitor centre.

 Located at Federation Square, ACMI showcases the moving images in various forms through exhibitions, festivals, films, creative and great educational workshops.
 Even if the arts isn’t one of your interests, you will be surprised, give it a go: this place is a must-see-thing in Melbourne offering brilliant ways to engage with the moving image.